platypus-ucsd/platypus-ucsd.github.io/docs/events.markdown

 And what is academic work?
 It is the production of society’s potential.
 Academic work creates both open-ended knowledge and the well-socialized young people wielding it.

 What does it mean to assert the value of the production of *potential*?
 Can we clarify the implicit *political demands* being made?
-Whare are the ends and means of the strike?
+What are the ends and means of the strike?